 Types of Assessment

-- Program Learning Outcomes - for degrees and certificates
+- Program Learning Outcomes - of degrees and certificates

-- General Education (Gen Ed) - for the general education
+- General Education (Gen Ed) - of the general education

 - Other Assessments